 Turns out, all this incredible work we did was going to be undone by mediocre competitors, bad advisors and a few bad decisions.
 And the fact that I had done two startups prior and had a successful exit was not going to be such a big help.
 After the launch of Madzz, new offer-based platforms seemed to be mushrooming every week.
 Anyone who could hire a techie launched a deal app.
-Most of them had partnered with only a handful of establishments and were hardly prepared to scale; but they all launched nonetheless.
-That’s when we learnt our first lesson in the Indian Start-up world.
+Most of them had partnered with only a handful of establishments and were hardly prepared to scale, but they all launched nonetheless.
+That’s when we learned our first lesson in the Indian Start-up world.

 Startup Lesson- 1: Clones will come out of every rabbit hole diluting your value proposition if you can’t achieve escape velocity rapidly.